albertlauncher/documentation/src/extension/python.md

 [**Albert stub file**](https://github.com/albertlauncher/albert-plugin-python/blob/main/albert.pyi).
 At runtime the stub file is written to your *user Python plugin directory*, where it serves as inline documentation and coding assistance in your IDE while development.
-For reference see the [official plugins](https://github.com/albertlauncher/albert-plugin-python/tree/main/plugins).
+For reference see the [official Python plugins](https://github.com/albertlauncher/albert-plugin-python/tree/main/plugins).
 Also see the [C++ API reference](/reference/topics.html) for details.